For Artists – Photographing Artwork

 - Make sure the flash on your camera/phone is turned off

-- It’s most important you take the picture as square on to your painting as possible
+- It’s most important you take the picture as square-on to your work as possible i.e. Not at an angle or it will be distorted

 - If possible fix your camera on a tripod and use a remote control or timer

 - Most 3D objects look better if they are casting a shadow.
-To achieve this use direct sunlight when it’s at a low angle.
+To achieve this use direct sunlight when it’s at a low angle (i.e.morning or evening).

-- The file must be jpg or tiff and a minimum of 1000 pixels on the longest side.
+- The file must be in a jpg, png, tiff or PSD format and a minimum of 1500 pixels on the shortest side.

-- The file should be left in RGB colour (as shot).
+- The file should be left in RGB colour (as photographed).
 DO NOT convert to CMYK.

 - DO NOT send images with date stamp or other superimposed text.

-- It must be less than 6Mb in size.
+- Your file must ideally be bigger than 1MB, and less than 6Mb in size.